 By bus: William St or Town Hall or Hyde Park and then take a short walk to reach the museum.
 Bus routes head either east or west along William St, these routes will help you reach Australian Museum via bus.

-Australian Museum tickets can be purchased at level G of the Australian Museum.
-The price of the ticket is according to age group.
+Australian Museum tickets are usually purchased at level G. The price of the ticket is according to age group.
 The entry fee for adults is $15, for children of the age group 0-4 and 5-15 it is free.
 They also offer family combos.
 Free entry, for the members of the museum.
-Australian Museum free entry is offered to people via registration and online fee.
 Buy tickets ahead of time, to avoid a queue and for fast and easy museum entry.

 Opening Hours For Australian Museum